nuejs/nue/packages/templates/nuejs.org/docs/faq.md

 The problem shifts from engineering to design: you're building a **global design system** that serves unlimited sites, not styling individual components.
 It's a shift from a component mindset to systematic CSS/design engineering.

-You're no longer worrying about namespace collisions; you're strategizing layers and components in your design system.
+You're no longer worrying about namespace collisions; you're strategizing the layers and components in your design system.
 You're not co-locating styles with individual components; you're organizing your entire visual language: typography scales, color systems, spacing rhythms, layout patterns.
 You're not styling one button at a time; you're defining how all buttons work across all sites.

 When you work at the system level, not the component level, entire categories of problems disappear.
 Instead, you start optimizing for multi-site development and AI-driven content workflows.
 You move faster because every new site is 90% ready before you even start.

 ## Is Nue production-ready?